ssbc/docs/FAQ.md

 A feed link is the same as a user identity (the hash of a public key) and refers to a feed.
 A message link is the hash of a particular message.
 An external link is the hash of file (also known as an attachment)

+### backlinks

+Since you replicate all your friends data locally, if someone replies or links to your message then you will have that data, and to it's easy to show related messages.
+Messages can refer to each other, and you can see what messages link back to a given message.
+Post a photo and then someone can create a thread about it -> instant comment feature.
+Post a module, and then the comment system becomes an issue system, etc, etc

 ## why is there a size limit on messages?

 Messages are limited it 1kb in size so that the time required to replicate is predictable.